-I received this book for free from Author in exchange for an honest review.
+I received this book for free from Author to facilitate my review.
 This does not affect my opinion of the book or the content of my review.No Fences in Alaska by Glen Sobey

 Also by this author: The War Blog